 You can also designate an age in which your child would receive the remaining funds in the Trust.
 If you prefer your child does not receive all remaining funds at once, you can elect that the funds be distributed as you see fit.

 UNDERSTAND SPECIAL NEEDS TRUSTS

-Consult with a qualified attorney before determining which type should be prepared, and whether this type of Trust is right for you and your family.
+Consult with a qualified attorney before determining whether this type of Trust is right for you and your family.